Megaesophagus

 What is the long term outlook for pets with megaesophagus?

 Unfortunately, with or without treatment, most pets with megaesophagus have a poor prognosis.
-The potential for complications is quite high.
+The potential for complications is high.
 Malnutrition and aspiration pneumonia are the leading causes of death.
 If megaesophagus is caused by a failure of the nervous system, there is a risk for other neurologic problems to develop.
-Successful treatment of underlying conditions may actually improve esophageal function.
-Therefore, as complete a diagnosis as possible will lead to the best outcomes.
+Successful treatment of underlying conditions may improve esophageal function in some dogs, so a thorough diagnosis will lead to the best outcomes.

 Related Articles